 If you have already been convicted and sentenced, withdrawing a guilty plea becomes a much more complex process.
 However, there are some options to challenge your initial plea.

-It would typically require submitting a petition for a Writ of Habeas Corpus or a petition under California Penal Code Section 1473.7, a motion to vacate a conviction or sentence.
+It typically requires submitting a petition for a Writ of Habeas Corpus or a petition under California Penal Code Section 1473.7, along with a motion to vacate the conviction or sentence.

 The purpose of the habeas corpus is to get a conviction overturned because there was something improper about the legal process or your trial based on new evidence.